Barbara J. Ford: International librarianship

 University of Illinois at Urbana-Champaign from 2003–2015 Ford spoke to embassies, library associations in many countries and international library association conferences.
 She is also founder of the UNESCO Center for Global Citizenship.

-She served as a member of the U.S. National Commission for UNESCO from 2011 to 2013.
+Ford served as a member of the U.S. National Commission for UNESCO from 2011 to 2013.

+In 2026 Ford was keynote for "Learning from a Library Luminary" sponsored by the Association of African Universities and the Mortenson Center for International Library Programs.